Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 In the case of the example I gave you.
-We ended up with the following set starting with 1, and adding by per 7.
+We ended up with the following set starting with 1, and adding by 7 per value.

 <br /><br />